• Skip to primary navigation

 dried timpsila or prairie turnips, hominy, squash and leeks

 This is a very traditional soup, and the coolest part (besides using wild prairie turnips) is that it relies on dried ingredients, making it a perfect stew for winter.
 Accounts seem to vary a little bit depending on what you have and where you are, but the timpsila are omnipresent, as is dried meat, the bapa.
-Other than that, most recipes I can find examples of also use dried corn (washtunkula) or hominy.
-I went with the latter since I’m addicted to dried hominy.
-Other dried ingredients you can see pictured here are dried kabocha squash, and leeks from the garden.
-Dried ramp leaves would be great too.

-One thing to note here is that dried meat won’t add much body or viscosity to a soup, so I really suggest using a good, strong stock, like the one I made with venison trotters.
-But, if you don’t have stock, you can just cook the whole shebang to the next dimension (12 hours or so should do) until some of the dried ingredients break down and help thicken the broth.
-This is really a soup that eats like a meal, and It’s alot of fun to cook with your own using a blend of dried ingredients.
-There’s all kinds of possibilities here, although the prairie turnips really make it.
+One thing to note here is that dried meat won't add much body or viscosity to a soup, so I really suggest using a good, strong stock, like the one I made with venison trotters.
+But, if you don't have stock, you can just cook the whole shebang to the next dimension (12 hours or so should do) until some of the dried ingredients break down and help thicken the broth.

 Dried venison soup with timpsila or prairie turnips (Bapa Wohanpi)

-Print Recipe
+Print Recipe Pin Recipe

-0 from 0 votes
+5 from 2 votes

-Dried Venison Stew with Prairie Turnips (Bapa Wohanpi)
+Dried Venison Stew with Timpsila (Bapa Wohanpi)

 A rich stew made from all dried ingredients, like timpsila, hominy and dried squash, along with optional venison trotter broth.

-Prep Time10 mins
+Prep Time10 minutes mins

-Cook Time4 hrs
+Cook Time4 hours hrs

 Course: Main Course, Soup